geohotstan/tinycorp-meetings/last-week-in-tinycorp/2025-01-06/meeting-transcript.md

 Or specific like auralism or how you separate a model like FSDP, it just needs to be implemented.
 There might be some nuance on how do you want to swap axes for multi-GPU tensor, but that's the core issue for that bounty.
 So I tried this yesterday, and it just doesn't do anything.
-The tiny chat on webGPU, I don't know.
+The tiny chat on WebGPU, I don't know.
 I can test it later.

 **Chenyu** [[00:25:51](https://www.youtube.com/watch?v=_zNqg1U1vdI&t=1551)]